arbaouimehdi/stylelint-rules/CODING-GUIDELINES.md

 }
 ```

-# @extends or @include
+## @extends or @include

-- Excessive use of `@include` can cause unecessary bloat to your stylesheet, but gzip should help with that
+- Excessive use of `@include` can cause unnecessary bloat to your stylesheet, but gzip should help with that
-- Excessive use of `@extend` can create a large selector blocks (not helpful in web inspector) and hoisting of your selector can cause override and inheritance issues.
+- Excessive use of `@extend` can create a large selector block (not helpful in web inspector) and hoisting of your selector can cause override and inheritance issues.

-> ✅ We advise to `@include` over `@extend` generally, but use common sense.
+> ✅ We advise to `@include` over `@extend` generally but use common sense.
 In situations where it's better to `@extend` it's safer to do so on a placeholder selector

 > ✅ Make use of placeholder selectors to separate repeated local styles